Chlamydia and Gonorrhea Test Panel

 - Women may experience pain during intercourse

-- Small amounts of clear/cloudy discharge from penis
+- Small amounts of clear/cloudy discharge from the penis

 - Premature childbirth